genaro14/genaro14/README.md

 ### About Me
 Currently im a DevOps/system-administrator at IT10 a work cooperative located in Río Cuarto, Argentina.
-My roles include servers and networks deploy and maintenace.
+My roles include servers and networks deployment and maintenace.
 This year objective is to become a full stack developer

 <br/>